KJRH-TV: News department history

-In February 1983, Ed Scripps Jr. – the great-grandson of KJRH's parent company namesake, Edward Willis "E. W." Scripps, and whom became an associate producer at the station one year prior after leaving a similar producing role at KCRL (now KRNV-DT) in Reno, Nevada – was appointed as news director.
+In February 1983, Ed Scripps Jr.—the great-grandson of KJRH's parent company namesake, Edward Willis "E. W." Scripps, and whom became an associate producer at the station one year prior after leaving a similar producing role at KCRL (now KRNV-DT) in Reno, Nevada—was appointed as news director.
 (Scripps Jr., who would later be elected to the E. W. Scripps Company's board of directors in 1998, resigned from the station in August 1993.)
-During this period, the station's newscasts – while usually in a strong third place behind long-dominant KTUL and perennial second placer KOTV – often competed for and even placed second at times.
-In September 1986, Webber – who had previously served as anchor of the 6 and 10 p.m. weekday newscasts for ten months from March 1970 until December 1971 – was moved back to the anchor desk full-time as co-anchor at 5, 6 and 10 p.m., after spending 15 years in the sports department.
+During this period, the station's newscasts—while usually in a strong third place behind long-dominant KTUL and perennial second placer KOTV—often competed for and even placed second at times.
+In September 1986, Webber—who had previously served as anchor of the 6 and 10 p.m. weekday newscasts for ten months from March 1970 until December 1971—was moved back to the anchor desk full-time as co-anchor at 5, 6 and 10 pm, after spending 15 years in the sports department.
 Replacing him was Al "Big Al" Jerkens, who had previously served as the station's weekend sports anchor from 1979 to 1982 and remained with KJRH until his retirement from full-time broadcasting on August 3, 2017.
 (Jerkens would stay on as an occasional sports contributor through February 2018, after ceding his sports director role to longtime weekend sports anchor Cayden McFarland.)
 With his combined 31-year run at KJRH, Jerkens holds the record for the longest single-station tenure for a sports anchor in the Tulsa market.

 In May 1990, KJRH dropped the long-standing "Newscenter 2" branding, and rebranded its newscasts under the "Channel 2 News" handle.
 The station positioned itself as "Tulsa's 24 Hour NewsSource" at that time, as it implemented the "24-Hour News Source" concept.
-The format – which was developed by Cleveland sister station WEWS earlier that year and allowed for stations to provide news headlines to viewers at times when regularly scheduled, long-form newscasts were not being carried – saw KJRH produce 30-second-long news updates near the top of each hour and brief weather updates every half-hour during local commercial break inserts within syndicated and NBC network programs.
+The format—which was developed by Cleveland sister station WEWS earlier that year and allowed for stations to provide news headlines to viewers at times when regularly scheduled, long-form newscasts were not being carried—saw KJRH produce 30-second-long news updates near the top of each hour and brief weather updates every half-hour during local commercial break inserts within syndicated and NBC network programs.
 Shortly afterward, the station launched Channel 2 News Today, a half-hour morning newscast at 6:30 a.m. that became the second such program to launch in the Tulsa market, competing against KTUL's Good Morning Oklahoma.
 (The program, which was retitled NewsChannel 2 Today following a minor rebrand that took place earlier that year, would expand to a full hour at 6 a.m. on October 4, 1993, and would expand earlier over time, first to 1 1/2 hours in September 1995, then to two hours in May 2001 and finally to 2 1/2 hours on June 7, 2016.)